Iwo Jima Monument

 Erected 2014 by The City of Cape Coral and the Florida Department of State.
 (Marker Number F-836.)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Thomas Alva Edison (approx. 2.9 miles away); Mina Miller Edison (approx. 2.9 miles away); Edison Heritage Garden (approx. 2.9 miles away); Banyan Tree (Ficus benghalensis) (approx. 2.9 miles away); Edison Family Home Seminole Lodge (approx. 2.9 miles away); Edison Estate Restoration and Rebirth (approx. 2.9 miles away); Orchid Lane and Friendship Walk (approx. 2.9 miles away); Clara Ford’s Michigan Rose Garden (approx. 2.9 miles away).
+Thomas Alva Edison (approx. 2.9 miles away); Mina Miller Edison (approx. 2.9 miles away); Edison Heritage Garden (approx. 2.9 miles away); Banyan Tree (Ficus benghalensis) (approx. 2.9 miles away); Edison Estate Restoration and Rebirth (approx. 2.9 miles away); Orchid Lane and Friendship Walk (approx. 2.9 miles away); Clara Ford’s Michigan Rose Garden (approx. 2.9 miles away); Edison’s “Florida Paradise” (approx. 2.9 miles away).

 Credits.
 This page was last revised on December 22, 2018.
-This page originally submitted on December 22, 2018, by Tim Fillmon of Webster, Florida.
-This page has been viewed 73 times since then and 34 times this year.
+It was originally submitted on December 22, 2018, by Tim Fillmon of Webster, Florida.
+This page has been viewed 265 times since then and 77 times this year.
 Photos: 1, 2, 3, 4. submitted on December 22, 2018, by Tim Fillmon of Webster, Florida.
 5. submitted on December 22, 2018. • Andrew Ruppenstein was the editor who published this page.